 The Send-a-Kid-to-Israel Partnership (SKIP) savings incentive program was created to anticipate and save for our children's Jewish education.
-SKIP allows families, their congregations and JUF/JF to become partners in planning for a young person's future Israel Experience.
+SKIP allows families, their congregations, and JUF to become partners in planning for a young person's future Israel experience.

 Again, in order to enroll your child in SKIP you need to belong to one of the participating congregations in the list below.
 You may enroll your child in SKIP during the annual enrollment process (done each fall) by contacting your synagogue directly.

-Students enrolled in SKIP can use their SKIP funds toward any approved Israel Experience program of their choice any time between the end of 9th grade* and age 26.
-A full refund of your family portion (contributions plus interest) is available upon completion (and submission) of the withdrawal form at any time.
+Students enrolled in SKIP can use their SKIP funds toward any approved Israel experience program of their choice any time between the end of 9th grade* and when they turn 27.
+A full refund of your family portion (contributions plus interest) is available upon completion and submission of the withdrawal form at any time.

-*Under certain circumstances, families may be able to use a portion of their Israel Experience Savings & Incentive program funds (SKIP, Gift of Israel, Bar/Bat Mitzvah Israel Experience Certificates and Walk with Israel vouchers) for 8th grade Israel Experience programs, such as Ta'am Yisrael or day school trips.
-Please contact our office at email@example.com to make sure that your trip is eligible and then use the 8th grade Israel Experience Savings Request form to redeem your funds.
+*Families may use a portion of their Israel experience funds (SKIP, Gift of Israel, B'nai Mitzvah Certificates, and Walk With Israel Vouchers) for 8th grade Israel programs, such as Ta'am Yisrael or day school trips.
+Please contact our office at email@example.com to make sure that your trip is eligible and then use the 8th grade Israel Experience Savings Request Form to redeem your funds.

-SKIP savings will not cover the full cost of most Israel Experience programs.
-SKIP families can also use other Jewish Federation Israel Experience savings, including Gift of Israel funds, Bar/Bat Mitzvah Certificates and Walk with Israel Vouchers.
-In addition, SKIP families are encouraged to apply for scholarships from other sources, including the program sponsor, congregation, and JUF/JF's Chicago Community Israel Program (CCIP).
+SKIP savings will not cover the full cost of most Israel experience programs.
+SKIP families can also use other JUF Israel experience savings, including Gift of Israel funds, B'nai Mitzvah Certificates, and Walk With Israel Vouchers.
+In addition, SKIP families are encouraged to apply for scholarships from other sources, including the program sponsor, congregation, and JUF.

 Aitz Hayim The Center for Jewish Living